 Ireland has seen how much trade can help to secure and create jobs, and CETA will allow us to grow even more.
 Every €1 billion in exports supports 14,000 European jobs.
 The EU-South Korea trade deal resulted in 210,000 new jobs in Europe.
 Small and medium sized enterprises (SMEs) will benefit most.
 Removing the barriers to trade and providing clear rules for SMEs will create a more competitive trade and export environment.
 99.7% of Irish businesses are SMEs and they need our support to continue to grow and create more jobs.

 Having been appointed rapporteur in 2014, finally getting the agreement with Singapore over the line has been one of my proudest achievements in the European Parliament.
 After a long delay due to a request to the European Court of Justice to rule on the European Commission’s competence on trade issues, it was a pleasure to finally see Parliament support it in early 2019.

-Singapore is by far the EU’s largest partner with a total bilateral trade in goods of €53.3 billion (2017) and in services of €44.4 billion (2016).
+Singapore is by far the EU’s largest partner in the Southeast Asia bloc, with a total bilateral trade in goods of €53.3 billion (2017) and in services of €44.4 billion (2016).
 Over 10,000 EU companies are established in Singapore and use it as a hub to serve the whole Pacific region.
 Singapore is also the number one location for European investment in Asia, with investment between the two growing rapidly in recent years: bilateral investment stocks reached €256 billion in 2016.